Comparing Tesla With Industry Competitors In Automobiles Industry - Tesla (NASDAQ:TSLA)

 Considering the debt-to-equity ratio in industry comparisons allows for a concise evaluation of a company's financial health and risk profile, aiding in informed decision-making.

-In terms of the Debt-to-Equity ratio, Tesla can be assessed by comparing it to its top 4 peers, resulting in the following observations:
+In light of the Debt-to-Equity ratio, a comparison between Tesla and its top 4 peers reveals the following information:

 -